Camp Liberty: Forcible eviction of PMOI residents from Camp Ashraf to Camp Liberty

-Under strong pressure by the Iraqi government, whose declared will is to expel the People's Mujahedin of Iran (PMOI/MEK) from Iraq, but who was aided as well by the United Nations Assistance Mission for Iraq (UNAMI) under the pretext to preserve their security, near all of the 3,400 MEK residents of Camp Ashraf were forcedly moved to Camp Liberty in 2012.
+Under pressure by the Iraqi government, whose declared will is to expel the People's Mujahedin of Iran (PMOI/MEK) from Iraq, but who was aided as well by the United Nations Assistance Mission for Iraq (UNAMI) under the pretext to preserve their security, nearly all 3,400 MEK residents of Camp Ashraf were forcibly moved to Camp Liberty in 2012.
 This helped partly to convince the United States removing the MEK from its list of designated terrorist groups.
-166 of the MEK members are wanted for committing acts of terrorism inside Iran and the Iranian government is seeking their extradition.

-The Working Group on Arbitrary Detention of the UN Human Rights Council has categorized, in his Opinion of May 2012, the status of the MEK residents in Camp Liberty/Camp Hurriya as Arbitrary detention and called the Iraqi government for the "immediate release and lifting of all restraints upon the free movements of these persons".
+The Working Group on Arbitrary Detention of the UN Human Rights Council has categorized, in its Opinion of May 2012, the status of the MEK residents in Camp Liberty/Camp Hurriya as arbitrary detention and called the Iraqi government for the "immediate release and lifting of all restraints upon the free movements of these persons".
 It reiterated and extended this vote in his Opinion of August 2012, additionally considering it "appropriate to refer the allegations concerning conditions in Camp Ashraf and Camp Liberty to the relevant human rights mechanisms for appropriate action".